 Breakfast is served until 10am, then crossing over to lunch for the rest of the day.
 I was in the lounge an hour before this and there was a strange selection of six lunch-type dishes for breakfast, with the notable absence of eggs.
 Perhaps they did the crossover a little early?

-There was an espresso machine, but I’d recommend ducking over to the Air New Zealand Lounge to take advantage of their barista service.
+There was an espresso machine, but I would recommend ducking over to the Air New Zealand Lounge next door to take advantage of their barista service.

-And here is the beverage selection, with alcohol available from 5:30am:
+And here is the beverage selection, with alcohol available from opening time at 5am.

-The wifi was painfully slow when I visited, which was surprising given that the lounge was only one-third full.
+The wifi was painfully slow when I visited (4/0.3 Mbps download/upload), which was surprising given that the lounge was only one-third full.
 I found the wifi was three times faster at the (much busier) Air New Zealand lounge.

 - By Velocity status: Velocity Gold and Platinum travelling on a Singapore Airlines flight in any cabin (+1 guest)